DangChuong-DC/baby_gpt/README.md

 ## Overview
 Baby GPT is a simple implementation of a Generative Pre-trained Transformer (GPT) model.
 It is designed to be easy to understand and modify, making it a great starting point for those interested in learning about transformer models and natural language processing.

+This is inspired greatly by the work of Andrej Karpathy and his [minGPT](https://github.com/karpathy/nanoGPT)

 ## How to Use

 ### To train the model: